 But before anything else, let us have some background about online learning.
-It is education that takes place over the Internet.
+It is an education that takes place over the Internet.
 It is also known as e-learning for others.
 However, online learning is just one type of “distance learning” – which is the umbrella term for any learning that takes place across distance and not in a traditional classroom.

 Many educators have advocated distance learning, or online learning, as the best response, and most practical, to pursue education amidst this pandemic situation.
 Yet, this is easier said than done.
-There are pros and cons to online learning.
+There are pros and cons of online learning.

 So, what are the benefits of online classes?
-With online classes or online course, they have the freedom to work at the time and place that best suits them.
+With online classes or online courses, they have the freedom to work at the time and place that best suits them.
 One student said, “Online class works for me.
 I feel more relaxed.
 I can even listen to lectures while eating food, and have not yet taken a bath.”
 Some say that it is more flexible and financially efficient because students save money on transport fares or motorbike gasoline.
-Accordingly, online lectures save money, time and energy.
+Accordingly, online lectures save money, time, and energy.

 Technical difficulties are obviously a barrier to the use of online courses.
-Instructors must often devote time to fixing technical issues and editing content can become a complex and arduous task.
+Instructors must often devote time to fixing technical issues, and editing content can become a complex and arduous task.

-As a conclusion, online learning is a complex and emerging field.
+In conclusion, online learning is a complex and emerging field.
 Do we adopt online learning only until the pandemic lasts?
 Right now, both students and teachers are busy trying to adjust to online education.
 For many teachers, this is a new way to teach, and for many students, this is a new way to learn.
-Not all teachers are technologically knowledgeable, and not all students have stable internet connection.
+Not all teachers are technologically knowledgeable, and not all students have a stable internet connection.